ichen-lab-ucsb/DeCatCounter/README.md

 ```
 # create environment
 conda create -n py3 python=3
-#activate environment
+# activate environment
 source activate py3
-install additional dependencies
+# install additional dependencies
 conda install --file requirements.txt
 ```

-Alternatively (although not recommened), DeCatCounter can be run from a local environemnt, where Python must be installed.
+Alternatively (although not recommened), DeCatCounter can be run from a local environment, where Python must be installed.
 In this case, we recommend using the Anaconda distribution of Python, and adding the Bioconda channel to Anaconda's package manager, Conda.
 See the [Anaconda documentation](https://docs.anaconda.com/anaconda/install/) for installation.

 # Input